Marshcool12/TempConverter_PY/README.md

 # TempConverter_PY
- Converting celsius to fahrenheit and vica versa using python tkinter.
+ I have made a simple temprature calculater using python tkinter.
+The calculator converts celsius to fahrenheit and vica versa round the result to a whole number.

+ Credits: Real Python, Python GUI Programming With Tkinter